Thomas Patrick Murray: Political career

 Despite growing up in a Conservative family, Murray was a member of the Ontario Liberal Party.
 He served on the municipal council for three years, beginning in 1921, before being elected reeve in 1924 of the Sherwood, Jones, and Burns townships that made up the then-unincorporated village of Barry's Bay.
 In the 1929 Ontario provincial election, he ran for a seat in the Legislative Assembly of Ontario in the Renfrew South riding against incumbent Thomas Moore Costello of the Conservative Party, who had held the seat since 1926.
 Murray won by a narrow margin.
 Amid the Great Depression, and serving under a Conservative majority, Murray supported a provincial Depression-relief initiative to improve Renfrew County roads that improved the local infrastructure significantly.
 He was reelected three times, in 1934, 1937, and 1943, before being defeated by Conservative James Shannon Dempsey in the 1945 election.

 Later life

 Murray returned to his lumber business following his defeat, but also remained active athletically, playing curling at a regional senior's level.
 Murray turned 100 in June 1980 and received a personalized birthday card from Wayne Gretzky.
-He died October 1, 1981 in Barry's Bay, at the age of 101.
-His grandson, Sean Conway, served as an MPP for Renfrew North from 1975–99, and for Renfrew—Nipissing—Pembroke from 1999 until his 2003 retirement.
+He died October 1, 1981, in Barry's Bay, at the age of 101.
+His grandson, Sean Conway, served as an MPP for Renfrew North from 1975 to 1999, and for Renfrew—Nipissing—Pembroke from 1999 until his 2003 retirement.
 The Thomas P. Murray Recreational Trails in Barry's Bay are named in his honor.